- Motion controlled doors

 It’s these little movements that keep a body healthy and strong in later life.

-I don’t want smooth skin I want rough calloused hands from doing good work
+- I don’t want smooth skin I want calloused hands from doing good work

-I dont want a robot lawnmower, I want a body that’s conditioned and capable for old age
+- I dont want a robot for my chores, I want a body that’s conditioned and capable for old age

 Don’t automate all the little things that make up a rich, balanced life.